 - Performance on more than 50 key factors.

 When is your Medicare sign-up window?

-Your sign-up window is from 3 months before your birth month when you turn 65 to 3 months later.
-You have to enroll in Medicare Part A and Part B during this sign-up window to avoid penalties.
+Your sign-up window is from 3 months before your birth month, when you turn 65, to 3 months later.
+It would be best if you enrolled in Medicare Part A and Part B during this sign-up window to avoid penalties.
 If you don’t register in time, you may have to pay the penalty for parts B and D. You can also enroll for Medicare during the Medicare Annual Election Period.

-* Late Enrollment Penalty part B: Your monthly Part B premium could be 10% higher for every entire 12-month period that you were eligible for Part B.
+* Late Enrollment Penalty part B: Your monthly Part B premium could be 10% higher for every 12-month period you were eligible for Part B.

 *Late Enrollment Penalty part D: For each month you delay enrollment in Medicare Part D, you will have to pay a 1% Part D late enrollment penalty (LEP)

 Do you want to learn more about Medicare?

 - Go to our Medicare page to review your Medicare coverage.